jayasrivenkateshp/aws-learning/02-S3/07-S3 Life Cycle Configuration/README.md

 * S3 life cycle configuration has a file and it has some rules that are predifined to perform on objects during lifetime

 * so it can delete specified objects based on life cycle configuration

+* we dont need to do manually

+* it will save us money for storage(low cost)